AndrPaul/collins/README.md

 Website front-end for a good friend of mine.

-## What you're gonna see in this project
+## What to expect from this project

 * A responsive static website made in html / css
 * Some jQuery animations